 When new schools are being built many parents and community members wonder what the name of the new school in their community will be and how that name is chosen.
 At the CBE, the naming of a new school or a change in the name of an existing school is the responsibility of the Board of Trustees.

 To select a school name, the Board of Trustees will organize a school naming committee.
 This committee includes the trustee for that community, a second trustee, CBE administration and school community representatives.

 Schools should be named:

-- for the districts in which they are located; or
+- for the community in which they are located; or

 - after a Canadian individual of recognized stature, whose life work aligns with achievement of the CBE's Results, or who has demonstrated exemplary achievement of the CBE's mission and values; or

-- by any other name that may be deemed appropriate by the Board of Trustees.
+- any other name that may be deemed appropriate by the Board of Trustees.

 The name should align with the Board's commitment or its legal responsibilities to promote a welcoming, caring, safe, respectful and inclusive learning environment.
 When naming a school after an individual, the use of the names of individuals who are deceased or who have retired will be considered first.

 Prior to naming a school after an individual, that individual or immediate family will be requested to grant permission.

-Except for high schools, it will be the practice to exclude grade configurations as part of the school name.
+Except for high schools, it will be the practice to exclude grade configurations as part of the school name recommendation(s).

 The committee will then recommend a name for the school to the Board of Trustees.
 In most cases, the Board will approve a name six to eight months in advance of the school opening.